jacksleight/statamic-bard-texstyle/README.md

 # Bard Paragraph Style

-This Statamic addon allows you to create different paragraph styles in Bard fieldtypes.
+This Statamic addon gives you the ability to add custom paragraph styles to the Bard fieldtypes.

 ## Installation